ARD (broadcaster): 1940s and 1950s

 The winning Allies of World War II determined that German radio after World War II would not broadcast the same propaganda as the pre-war Reichs-Rundfunk-Gesellschaft ("Reich Broadcasting Company").
 A federal structure, the renunciation of state influence and the avoidance of economic dependence were to be the key of the radio and TV institutions under public law (öffentlich-rechtliche Rundfunk- und Fernsehanstalten, public radio and television organisations).
 The legal form of the new entity was Anstalt des öffentlichen Rechts ("Institution under Public Law"), a non-government and nonprofit organisation with its own administration under the control of two commissions, the Rundfunkrat (Broadcasting Council, responsible for the programmed content) and the Verwaltungsrat (Administration Council, responsible for management and infrastructure), in which different stakeholders from German public life were represented.

 ARD's founding members were Nordwestdeutscher Rundfunk (NWDR), the station for the former British zone, Südwestfunk (SWF), the station in the French zone, and four stations located in the former American sector— Bayerischer Rundfunk (BR), Süddeutscher Rundfunk (SDR), Hessischer Rundfunk (HR), and Radio Bremen (RB).
 The new entity was financed by an obligatory fee that every German household with at least one radio receiver paid.
 Each station received the money collected in its state.
 Larger ARD members subsidised smaller ones up to a certain extent.

 In 1947, American military governor Lucius D. Clay declared diversity of public opinion as the main aim of post-war media policy.
 Individuals aligned with the post-war Allied forces in their respective sectors of Germany had a local influence on local regional broadcasters.
 NDR cites the influence of Hugh Greene on the early years of their organisation.

-Reception area of the West German TV channel Deutsches Fernsehen (nowadays Das Erste) (grey) within East Germany before reunification.
+Reception area of the West German TV channel Deutsches Fernsehen (nowadays Das Erste) (red) within East Germany before reunification.
 ARD was jokingly referred to as Außer (except) Rügen und Dresden by East Germans.
 The main transmitters appear in red.
-Areas with no reception (black) were jokingly referred to as "Valley of the Clueless" (Tal der Ahnungslosen).
+Areas with no reception (dark grey) were jokingly referred to as "Valley of the Clueless" (Tal der Ahnungslosen).